Help on the msnoise commands

 vertical axis (default=1)

--S, --seismic Seismic style: fill the space between the zero and
+-S, --seismic Seismic style: fill the space between the zero

-the positive wiggles
+and the positive wiggles

--s, --show BOOLEAN Show interactively?
+-s, --show BOOLEAN Show figure interactively?

 -o, --outfile TEXT Output filename (?=auto).
-Defaults to PNG format,
+Supports any

 -e, --envelope Plot envelope instead of time series